 The exponential growth of student anxiety, depression, and other mental health issues is leading to classroom conditions that most teachers aren’t trained or equipped to handle.

 Teachers want to help their students succeed.
 When they can’t, it leads to frustration and burnout.
-Again, this problem has been compounded by the pandemic and the shift to virtual learning, which has been hard on teachers.
+Again, this problem has been compounded by the pandemic which has been hard on teachers.

-It’s easier than you think to give teachers the tools they need to properly manage behavioral issues and support struggling students, both in physical classrooms and virtual ones.
+It’s easier than you think to give teachers the tools they need to properly manage behavioral issues and support struggling students.
 When you do, they have more time and energy to give the rest of the class.

 STUDENT SUPPORT STAFF can focus on students who need the most help